-Jolie Gabor and Vilmos Gabor were the parents of three outstandingly beautiful young girls in Hunagry in the early 20th century.
-The beautiful little girls would grow up to become the world famous Gabor sisters who were, Magda was born June 11 1915, Zsa Zsa February 6 1917, and Eva was the baby born February 11 1919.
+Jolie Gabor and Vilmos Gabor were the parents of three outstandingly beautiful young girls in Hungary in the early 20th century.
+The beautiful little girls would grow up to become the world-famous Gabor sisters.
+Magda was born June 11, 1915; Zsa Zsa February 6, 1917; and Eva was the baby, born February 11, 1919.

-The girls were born in Budapest, Hungary and while still young girls their mother, the formidable Jolie, had the spirit of an entrepreneur and trained her three beautiful daughters in the art of attracting wealthy gentlemen.
+The girls were born in Budapest, Hungary, and while still young girls their mother, the formidable Jolie, had the spirit of an entrepreneur and trained her three beautiful daughters in the art of attracting wealthy gentlemen.
 After the Gabors reached international stardom it was discovered that Jolie ran a very successful brothel in Hungary and used her connections and income from the business to get her family to the United States.
 In 1946 their family moved to New York while WWII was in full swing.
-Magda had already established herself as an actress in Hungary playing small roles in Hungarian films, their mother, Jolie, and her three daughters conspired to move to Hollywood and swim the the big fish.
+Magda had already established herself as an actress in Hungary playing small roles in Hungarian films.
+Jolie and her three daughters conspired to move to Hollywood and swim the big fish.

 Magda was not a very successful actress but she kept busy by marrying men.
-She was divorced again in 1947 and then married in 1949 to an attorney in Long Island New York, Sideny Rober Warren.
+She was divorced again in 1947 and then married in 1949 to an attorney in Long Island New York, Sidney Robert Warren.
 This marriage only lasted one year and Magda waited a few years to marry again.
-This time she married a very wealthy developer and owner of some of the finest Real Estate in New York, Arthur, Gallucci.
+This time she married a very wealthy developer and owner of some of the finest real estate in New York, Arthur Gallucci.
 The marriage lasted only one year.

 Her final marriage was to Tibor Heltai.
 This lasted approximately three years before it ended in divorce.

-Magda had a stroke which left her partially paralyzed and she died of renal failure two months after her mother passed away.
+Magda had a stroke that left her partially paralyzed and she died of renal failure two months after her mother passed away.